getsentry/rfcs/text/0129-video-replay-envelope.md

 ## Using a video, with EnvelopeItem:ReplayVideo

-- From the SDK, we would send a new envelope with the following items: `Replay`, `ReplayVideo` and `ReplayRecording`.
+- From the SDK, we would send an envelope with the following items: `Replay`, `ReplayVideo` and `ReplayRecording`.
-- The newly introduced item type, [`ReplayVideo`](https://github.com/getsentry/relay/blob/5fd3969e88d3eea1f2849e55b61678cac6b14e44/relay-server/src/envelope.rs#L115C5-L115C20) is used to transport the video data.
+- The newly introduced item type, [`ReplayVideo`](https://github.com/getsentry/relay/blob/5fd3969e88d3eea1f2849e55b61678cac6b14e44/relay-server/src/envelope.rs#L115C5-L115C20), is used to transport the video data.
-  The envelope item would consist of a single header line (JSON), followed by a new line and the raw video data.
+  The envelope item payload would consist of a single header line (`{"segment_id": 4}`), followed by a new line character (`\n`), followed by the raw video data.
-  - The header should contain at least the following metadata: needed to ingest the item.

-    ```json
-    {
-      "segment_id": 4,
-    }
-    ```

-- Additionally, it would be accompanied by an item [`ReplayRecording`](https://github.com/getsentry/relay/blob/5fd3969e88d3eea1f2849e55b61678cac6b14e44/relay-server/src/envelope.rs#L113), containing a header, e.g. `{"segment_id": 12}`, followed by a new line and the RRWeb JSON.
+- Additionally, it would be accompanied by an envelope item [`ReplayRecording`](https://github.com/getsentry/relay/blob/5fd3969e88d3eea1f2849e55b61678cac6b14e44/relay-server/src/envelope.rs#L113).
+The payload of this item consists of a header, e.g. `{"segment_id": 12}`, followed by a new line and the RRWeb JSON.
 - The RRWeb JSON may start with a single event of type [`EventType.Meta`](https://github.com/rrweb-io/rrweb/blob/8aea5b00a4dfe5a6f59bd2ae72bb624f45e51e81/packages/types/src/index.ts#L8-L16), with viewport (screen) dimensions.
 The `EventType.Meta` event is usually present in the first segment of a replay, or whenever the view port or screen orientation changes.

     ```json